 A LIGHTHOUSE is an important aspect to the mariner.
 Maryland has many active and inactive lighthouses.
 The Seven Foot Knoll Lighthouse is the oldest screwpile lighthouse in the state and is on the register of historic places.
 Cove Point Lighthouse is the oldest working lighthouse in the state.
 The twin towers were designed to help protect America’s shores, and Delaware Bay, from WWII enemy warships.

 Part of the Appalachian MOUNTAINS are in Maryland.
 The state has about 60 mountain ranges and many are named after explorers, settlers, and surveyors.
 Hoye-Crest is the highest mountain in the state.
 Mountain Climbing is a popular past time.

 The long, rich past of Maryland is accessible thru its many MUSEUMS.
 Some of them have hands-on exhibits.
 The Maryland Science Center has a variety of programs and events.
-There is an Antique Toy Museum in Baltimore.
 The National Museum of Language is in College Park.

 The MUSIC of Maryland dates back to Native Americans.
 It was during the bombardment of Fort McHenry that Francis Scott Key was inspired to write the poem the Star-Spangled Banner which became the National Anthem of the United States.
 The State Song is Maryland, My Maryland.